uikit/uikit-site/docs/pages/svg.md

 <img src="../assets/uikit/tests/images/icons.svg#cloud-upload" width="40" height="40" uk-svg>
 ```

 **Note** SVGs will adapt the current color for their stroke and fill color.
-To prevent this behavior, you can add the `uk-preserve` class to the SVG itself or to elements inside the SVG.
+To prevent this behavior, you can add the `.uk-preserve` class to the SVG itself or to elements inside the SVG.

 ***